NASA-Openscapes/corn/README.md

 To add a new kernel we need to create a new folder under `ci/environments/` and add the 2 files described above.
 Say we want to run our amazing new notebook that uses pandas and python 3.10.

-We will need a conda environment file names `environment.yml`
+We will need a conda environment file `environment.yml`
 ```yaml
 name: amazing-env
 channels: